 How Is Your Outflow?

 “Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.”

 2 Corinthians 9:7

 Someone is always joking, the kids are chasing the dog, a video-game challenge is going on—something, at all times, is happening.
 And the backbone of this family is Luke and Paula’s giving.
 Giving of what?
-An open, welcoming home, to anyone.
+An open, welcoming home to anyone.

 Someone is always there, and Luke is always sitting right there with them, giving his company, time, home, and space.
 He gives.
-The Bible says that God loves a cheerful giver (see 2 Corinthians 9:7).
-What most people don’t understand is that this does not always have to be money.
+The Bible says, “God loves a cheerful giver” (see 2 Corinthians 9:7).
+What most people don’t understand is this does not have to be money.